Anroc/PAD-TFDAC-MACS/README.md

 ## 1. Install PBC

-Follow the instructions in [here](https://crypto.stanford.edu/pbc/manual/ch01.html).
+Download the [sources](https://crypto.stanford.edu/pbc/download.html) of the latest pbc release and follow the instructions in [here](https://crypto.stanford.edu/pbc/manual/ch01.html).
 Requirement for this installation is the existance of [GMP](https://gmplib.org/).
 Since GMP is quite old, it might be compiled manually.